 Having injured my back in a car accident, I had never been able to sit at a desk for any length of time without discomfort.
 Now I began to notice that whenever I leaned forward to read or write I displaced my head downward and allowed my chest to collapse so that my torso was a dead weight on my lower back.
 Since I had always done this, I assumed that there was no alternative except to make an effort to sit up straight.
 After experimenting with the Technique I discovered that if I inhibited the preliminary displacement of my head I could move forward without becoming heavy and could work at my desk without discomfort.

-Frank Pierce Jones (Taken from “Freedom to Change” – Chapter 2 p11)
+Frank Pierce Jones (“Freedom to Change” – Chapter 2 p11)

 (Sat, 30th May 2020)

 I always say to people, "Think about time.
 Realize how much time is a personal thing, how much time is an individual possession."
 Often we say, "Oh, I haven't got time to do this or that," but you're the only person who can give yourself time.
 Nobody else can give you time.
 You've got to take the time.
 You've got to be prepared to take the time it takes.
 Time is something that is extraordinarily elastic.
 In some desperate moments time can stretch out and seem to go on forever, and at other moments, it passes in a flash.
 And so when you think about saying no and non-doing, remember about time.
 That will clarify the thought for you and help you to think much more effectively.